-The Panthers won the Little East Conference regular season title in 2006 and shared the title in 2003 under Wright, and made two Little East final appearances in 2006 and 2008.
-PSU has registered a 95-98-23 overall record during his tenure.
-In addition, the Panthers have been appeared in the regional rankings while also cracking the National Top 20.
+The Panthers won the Little East Conference regular season title in 2006 and 2003, and made two Little East final appearances in 2006 and 2008.
+The 2010 & 2011 Panthers won the Little East Sportsmanship awards, with the 2011 squad being recognized by the NSCAA with the ‘Team Ethics Award of Merit’; one of only two men’s soccer programs in the country to win the award that year.
+PSU has registered a 95-98-23 overall record during his tenure, with Wright ranking second on PSU’s all time wins list.
+In addition, the Panthers have appeared in the New England regional rankings on multiple occasions while also cracking the National Top 20.

 As a coach, Wright has worked across the world for various coaching organizations, including the academy system at English Premiership club Arsenal FC.
 Wright has attended countless professional games throughout the world, including three FIFA world cups, and holds the highest coaching licenses in the country; the USSF 'A' license, USSF National Youth License, NSCAA Advanced National License, NSCAA Goalkeeping License, as well as several licenses from the English FA / UEFA.